-HIST History
+History

-HIST 2301 Texas History
+HIST 2301 - Texas History

 A survey of the political, social, economic, cultural, and intellectual history of Texas from the pre-Columbian era to the present.

-Themes that may be addressed in Texas History include: Spanish colonization and Spanish

-Texas; Mexican Texas; the Republic of Texas; statehood and secession; oil, industrialization, and urbanization; civil rights; and modern Texas.
+Themes that may be addressed in Texas History include Spanish colonization and Spanish Texas; Mexican Texas; the Republic of Texas; statehood and secession; oil, industrialization, and urbanization; civil rights; modern Texas.

-HIST 3325 Colonial America
+HIST 3325 - Colonial America

-Introduction to European exploration, conquest, and colonization in North America from c.
-1500 to 1763.
+Fee Type: Special Fee (\$): 15 Introduction to European exploration, conquest and colonization in North America from c.1500 to 1763.

-HIST 3327 The New American Nation
+HIST 3327 - The New American Nation

-Emergence and development of a distinctly American society, politics, and national identity.
+Fee Type: Special Fee (\$): 5 Emergence and development of a distinctly American society, politics and national identity.

-HIST 3330 Civil War and Reconstruction
+HIST 3330 - Civil War and Reconstruction

 The experience of Americans from the 1840s to the 1870s; their attempts to reconcile sectional and national identities.

-HIST 4325 Studies in Middle Eastern History with permission of instructor.
+HIST 4325 - Studies in Middle Eastern History

 Surveys important topics in Middle Eastern history.
-Topics vary; may be repeated for credit
+Topics vary may be repeated for credit with permission of instructor.

-HIST 5031 Research and Methods Seminar
+HIST 5031 - Research and Methods Seminar

-Research methods and techniques essential to the craft of history, including historiography, bibliography, modes of analysis, and the use of primary and secondary sources.
+Research methods and techniques essential to the craft of history, including historiography, bibliography, modes of analysis and the use of primary and secondary sources.
 Offered only in the fall semester.
-This course is required for completion of the M.A. in History.
+This course is required for completion of the master's degree in History.

-HIST 5130 U.S. and the Soviet Union
+HIST 5130 - U.S. and the Soviet Union